 This resort gets fab reviews and it’s not hard to see why.
 From their location in Traverse City, guests will be close to the state’s wine country, Lake Michigan’s beaches, a very “foodie” town, and one of the nation’s top golf destinations.
 But you won’t even need to leave the resort to eat and drink well, with three restaurants and two bars on the property and options to dine with views of the bay or the golf course.

 Hike their wooded trails, relax on the beach, or book a day at the spa.
 If you’ve got the time, play a round of golf on each of their three excellent courses.
 Hit the health club (with its five indoor tennis courts), rent paddleboards and jet skis, or try your luck at the nearby Turtle Creek Casino.
-Or you could just hang by the pool and leave the kids at the indoor water playground.
-Rooms in the hotel and tower are built with scenic views in mind, and the Hospitality Suites are all about entertaining, with luxe amenities like wine refrigerators and 60” flat screen TVs.
+Or you could just hang out by the pool and leave the kids at the indoor water playground.
+Rooms in the hotel and tower are built with scenic views in mind, and the Hospitality Suites are all about entertaining, with luxe amenities like wine refrigerators and 60” flat-screen TVs.

 5. The Inn at Bay Harbour